Wilf Proudfoot: Radio 270

-Although the Marine Broadcasting Offences Act of 1967 brought about an early end to Radio 270, its brief life served to raise Proudfoot's public profile considerably and this may have contributed to his return to Parliament in 1970.
+Although the Marine Broadcasting Offences Act 1967 brought about an early end to Radio 270, its brief life served to raise Proudfoot's public profile considerably and this may have contributed to his return to Parliament in 1970.
 Some of its employees such as Roger Gale, Paul Burnett and Philip Hayton went on to have distinguished careers in mainstream broadcasting.
 Maggie Lucas, the station's office manager later became secretary to the Chairman of the Australian Broadcasting Commission.
 It has been claimed that Radio 270 formed the factual basis for the 2009 film "The Boat That Rocked".

 Hypnotist

 After leaving Parliament in 1974, Proudfoot became a regular visitor to the US where he developed an interest in hypnotism.